• Skip to content

 This is when a small group of public hospital midwives care for you during pregnancy, labour, birth and the early weeks after birth.
 One midwife, called a primary midwife, looks after most of your care.
 Your pregnancy visits might be at the hospital or in the community.
 Midwifery group practice is more likely to be available in city areas.

-With this option, you get to know the midwives during pregnancy, labour and birth, even if your birth plans change – for example, you have a caesarean.
-The big benefit is that you can develop a relationship with the midwife or midwives who’ll care for you during birth and after baby is born.
+With this option, you get to know the midwives during pregnancy, labour and birth, even if your birth plans change – for example, you have a caesarean birth.
+The benefit is that you can develop a relationship with the midwife or midwives who’ll care for you during birth and after baby is born.
 This is known as ‘continuity of care’.
-Also, women who have continuity of care during pregnancy have fewer birth interventions and higher breastfeeding success than women who have no or less continuity of care.
+Women who have continuity of care during pregnancy have fewer birth interventions and are more likely to breastfeed than women who have no or less continuity of care.

 Team midwifery care